Luckily, the Dock is perfectly customizable. Today, we will teach you how to add apps to the Dock and remove them if they create clutter.

 How to add or remove apps from the Dock?

-Mac Dock’s can also get over-cluttered by too many shortcut icons to documents and folders you visit often.
-So much so that many people can’t tell one app or document from another.
+The Mac Dock can also get cluttered with too many shortcut icons for documents and folders you visit often, making it hard to tell one app or document from another.

 So before you start deleting apps and shortcuts, there are changes that can be made to the Dock settings that will tidy it up.

-Go to Preferences and open Dock.
-Here, you can change its size, customize the Dock’s position, and change other default settings.
-You can also choose to automatically hide the Dock when you don’t need it.
+Go to the Apple menu > System Settings, then click Desktop & Dock in the sidebar.
+Here, you can change its size, customize the Dock's position, and change other default settings.
+You can also choose to automatically hide the Dock when you don't need it.

 However, if making those adjustments doesn't solve the problem, and you want more space for apps you are now using, you need to start removing apps from the Dock.

-How you remove and add apps to the Dock has changed over the years.
-It depends which macOS you are currently using as to which approach is required.
-The Dock also comes with a few fixed items that can’t be removed or changed, such as the Finder icon, Trash, and the divider line between where apps sit.
+How you add and remove apps from the Dock has changed over the years.
+It depends on which macOS you are currently using as to which approach is required.
+The Dock also comes with a few fixed items that can't be removed or changed, such as the Finder icon, Trash, and the divider line between where apps sit.

 How to add an app to Dock?
 Adding an app is really simple.